 Cons: Price.
 Big danger of “fake” immersion.

 To get the benefits of immersion, you need to make sure you get the opportunity to speak French.
 A lot of it.
-And it’s not because you are in the country that it is going to happen.
+Unfortunately, it’s not because you are in France that it’s going to happen.